Privacy Policy

 The extension requests the following permissions, each for a specific purpose:

-- storage: To save your module preferences and anonymous detection statistics locally.
+- storage: To save your module preferences, trusted domain whitelist, and anonymous detection statistics locally.

 6. Content Scripts